 - A unique opportunity to find our “Wolf Pack.”
 When we’re rejected or misunderstood by those we come from, we have the opportunity to own and use our voice and our deep sense of self-awareness to seek out those we more closely identify with and resonate with.
-These folks become our “wolf pack,” our family-of-choice, our urban family, our soul tribe, a group that can love and cherish us in a way that our family or community-of-origins may simply not have the capacity to do.
+These folks become our “wolf pack,” our family-of-choice, our urban family, a group that can love and cherish us in a way that our family or community-of-origins may simply not have the capacity to do.

 These are but only a handful of examples of what we stand to gain If we’re willing to do the psychological work required for any of us who identify as The Black Sheep.

 “One solution I think works well and mercifully as well: Find those you truly belong to.
 Blood is not thicker than resonance.
 One can lend respect and regard to blood, and yet also give love where it is returned.
 Thriving requires it.
 As I quoted Charles Simic the poet, later in this piece: He who cannot howl, will not find his pack”. – Clarissa Pinkola Estés, Ph.D.

 However, in order to fully mine the gold in the mud, to claim the gifts in the pain that can come from living out this archetype, there is, of course, psychological work that may be required for us.
 Specifically, I think the primary psychological tasks anyone who self-identifies as “The Black Sheep” may include:

 - Cultivating self-awareness: Accepting your differences and getting to know yourself apart from others’ expectations.